KostasBzn/EthRAT/README.md

 # Eth Rat 🐀

-**Eth Rat** is an **ethical remote shell tool (RAT)** for cybersecurity education and testing purpose.
+**Eth Rat** is an **ethical remote shell tool (RAT)** for cybersecurity education and testing purposes.
 It is written in Python, and it allows you to remotely manage and interact with systems in a controlled, ethical environment.

 ## Features
-✅ **Remote Command Execution** – Send commands to connected clients.
+✅ **Remote Command Execution** – Send and execute commands to connected clients.
 ✅ **Multi-Client Management** – Manage multiple clients at once.
 ✅ **Cross-Platform Compatibility** – Works on **Windows, Linux, and macOS** (client-side).
 ✅ **Educational Focus** – Built for **learning and testing** in a responsible manner.
 ✅ **User-Friendly Interface** – Simple setup with an interactive command menu.
+✅ **Directory Navigation** – Use `cd` to navigate directories on the client.

 ## Purpose
 Eth Rat is written to help practice remote shell techniques in a safe and ethical manner.
 It is **not intended for malicious use**.